Production (economics): The dual approach for the formulation

-Here we have to add that the change of real income can also be computed from the changes in income distribution.
-We have to identify the unit price changes of outputs and inputs and calculate their profit impacts (i.e. unit price change x quantity).
+The change of real income can also be computed from the changes in income distribution.
+One will need to identify the unit price changes of outputs and inputs and calculate their profit impacts (i.e. unit price change x quantity).
 The change of real income is the sum of these profit impacts and the change of owner income.
 This approach is called the dual approach because the framework is seen in terms of prices instead of quantities (ONS 3, 23).

 The dual approach has been recognized in growth accounting for long but its interpretation has remained unclear.
 The following question has remained unanswered: “Quantity based estimates of the residual are interpreted as a shift in the production function, but what is the interpretation of the price-based growth estimates?”
 (Hulten 2009, 18).
-We have demonstrated above that the real income change is achieved by quantitative changes in production and the income distribution change to the stakeholders is its dual.
+The real income change is achieved by quantitative changes in production and the income distribution change to the stakeholders is its dual.
 In this case, the duality means that the same accounting result is obtained by accounting the change of the total income generation (real income) and by accounting the change of the total income distribution.